JoyMomanyi/Project-1/README.md

 - come up with dataset(s) for analysis - complete
 - Formulate project proposal - complete
 	- Title: EV Marketability in the U.S.
-	- Team Members: Alan, Adrian, Erick, Joy, Cristian
+	- Team Members: Alan, Adrian, Erick, Cristian
 	- Project Description/Outline:
       description of scope of research: (Project Proposal)
-	    Hypothesis: Tesla's are the most dominant ev manufacturer across the U.S. (2020) Question 1: What is the Base MSRP per Capita?
-(Shows how much an area is willing to pay for an ev) Question 2: What is the production of EVs compared to state/district?
-(Shows what state/district are willing to supply to meet demand)
+   		Hypothesis: Tesla's are the most dominant ev manufacturer across California
-      Question 3: What are the quantities of type/model of car sold?
-(Shows demand according to state/district) consumer preference to type of car: district scale to state scale consumer preference to model of car: district scale to state scale
+      		Question 1: What are the top 3 counties with the most evs sold?
+(Shows demand according to state/district) consumer preference to type of car: district scale to state scale consumer preference to model of car: district scale to state scale What are the top 3 models in the top 3 counties in  CA?
+(Shows how much an area is willing to pay for an ev) Obtain the MSRP price points
+   			Analyze across recent years (2019-2023) illustrate total quantities sold for those 3 models Question 2: Income statistics compared to evs?
+   		Question 3: Worst 3 counties for evs vs diesel Obtain worst performers for ev sales analyze diesel sales